LaurenceKuhl/Mercedes_Thompson/README.md

 Here i keep track of my days just to hold myself accountable!

-day 3 : Added a linting github action and fixed all linting issues (most notably adding definition strings)
+- day 3 : Added a linting github action and fixed all linting issues (most notably adding * definition strings)
+- day 4 : Played around with the City class.
+City contain creatures.
+A city has a move event, add inhabitant when they move in.
+A creature can belong to a city so it also has an attribute in its own class.
+- day 5 cleaned my code a bit and will look into adding unit tests